gardehal/argumentor/README.md

 ## TODO

-- for the users, results named and validated arguments should be hidden, they only hold temporary values and shouldnt be exposed
-- remove order from arguments, unnessecary since order is given by list to command anyway
 - add default value to help print if enabled
 - clean up help print, looks weird, look at similar manual man etc., less indentation, no use of -, replace with * r something, remove command/argument before the names?
 - publish pip